 The Guatemalan Civil War ran from 1960 to 1996.
 Torn by those decades of strife and dissention and a long neglected system of education, Guatemala has one of the lowest literacy rates in the Western Hemisphere (Jonas, 2000).
 In some regions, nearly three out of every four adults can not read or write.
 These staggering statistics are the result of an absence of fundamental learning tools.
 Over 90% of schools lack textbooks and basic library books and fewer than 5% of Guatemalan children have ever used a computer (Guatemala Literacy Project, 2010).
-Education is generally considered to play a critical role in the reconstruction process and the state should promote and guarantee the right to public, highquality education for all, address all levels of schooling provision, 105 and guarantee equality, inclusiveness and non-discrimination (Dupry, 2008; Rose and Greeley, 2006;Smith, 106 2005; Tomasevski, 2004).
-New opportunities can be supported through education in any situation, but specifically 107 in post-conflict situations while assisting in making a new start by changing the structures and strengthening the 108 positive role of education through the promotion of expansion and a different content of education ??Poppema, 109 2009).
-Unless there are substantial changes, the unequal distribution of education will continue to preserve 110 positions of economic, social, and political privilege that often represent the underlying causes of conflicts (Bush 111 & Saltarelli, 2000).
-This process requires more than a short term, practical reconstruction of the educational 112 system: in order to achieve social justice, a more complex approach that comprises the complete transformation 113 of educational systems in needed (Novelli & Cardozo, 2008; Paulson & Rappleye, 2007).
-114

-One can not research instructional styles and strategies in rural Guatemala without focusing on the Mayan people.
+Education is generally considered to play a critical role in the reconstruction process and the state should promote and guarantee the right to public, highquality education for all, address all levels of schooling provision, and guarantee equality, inclusiveness and non-discrimination (Dupry, 2008; Rose and Greeley, Smith, 2005; Tomasevski, 2004). opportunities can be supported through education in any situation, but specifically in post-conflict situations while assisting in making a new start by changing the structures and strengthening the positive role of education through the promotion of expansion and a different content of education (Poppema, 2009).
+Unless there are substantial changes, the unequal distribution of education will continue to preserve positions of economic, social, and political privilege that often represent the underlying causes of conflicts (Bush & Saltarelli, 2000).
+This process requires more than a short term, practical reconstruction of the educational system: in order to achieve social justice, a more complex approach that comprises the complete transformation of educational systems in needed (Novelli & Cardozo, 2008; Paulson & Rappleye, 2007).

-One problem that arises is the generalization used in terms of describing the Mayan culture.
-Often times, 117 no distinction is made between the Mayans and Ladinos, although it is functionally necessary to differentiate 118 within the two groups, given that these are made up of different ethnic groups and cultural traditions (Heckt, 119 1999).
-In 1995 the Government and the URNG guerilla movement signed the "Agreement on the Identity and 120 121 Rights of Indigenous Peoples," recognizing four groups of people within Guatemala; the Mayans, the Ladinos, 122 the Garifuna, and the Xinca.
+One can not research instructional styles and strategies in rural Guatemala without focusing on the One problem that arises is the Mayan people. generalization used in terms of describing the Mayan culture.
+Often times, no distinction is made between the Mayans and Ladinos, although it is functionally necessary to differentiate within the two groups, given that these are made up of different ethnic groups and cultural traditions (Heckt, 1999).
+In 1995 the Government and the URNG guerilla movement signed the "Agreement on the Identity and Rights of Indigenous Peoples," recognizing four groups of people within Guatemala: the Mayans, the Ladinos, the Garifuna, and the Xinca.
 Like the Mayans, the Xinca are also regarded as indigenous peoples.
-The Garifunas 123 are descended from Caribbean immigrants and have their own language.
-All of the non-indigenous and non-Garifunas in Guatemala are called Ladinos (Smith, 1990).
-The Mayan people comprise 60% of the population of 124 Guatemala and can be referred to as indigenous.
-"Indigena" is the general term for the Mayan people.
-The words 125 comes from "Indian" and despite its negative connotation, most people currently use this term when referring 126 to the Mayan population.
-The other group is called "Ladino."
-This term evolved after the 16th century and 127 is now used by the Guatemala state to designate in general the "non-Indian" (Meyerratken, 2000).
-The official 128 languages of Guatemala are Spanish (Ladino population) and twenty-one different dialects of the Mayan language.
-129 Examples of some of the different Mayan languages include Kiche, Ma'm, and Kaq'shikel ??Meyerratken, 2000).
-130 These Mayan dialects account for 40-60% of the languages spoken by the people of Guatemala and this linguistic 131 diversity of the Mayan population poses a challenge to the Guatemalan education system ??Meyerratken, 2000).
-132 This is one of the reasons teaching children to read in Guatemala has proven so tremendously difficult.
-Looking 133 at the tables below (CIA, 2010a & b) you will see that the illiteracy rate has fluctuated somewhat, but generally 134 135 remain quite high.
+The Garifunas are descended from Caribbean immigrants and have their own language.
+All of the non-indigenous and non-Garifunas

-136 Table 1 :
+Table 1: Guatemala Literacy Rates